General Loan Information

 Graduate PLUS Loan Borrower:

 Transfer Student: If you completed a Direct Loan MPN or borrowed a Direct Loan at another school within the last 10 years, you do not have to complete a new MPN.
-However, we may require you complete a new Entrance Counseling.
+However, you are required to complete a new entrance counseling at HPU.